The local server kit includes a few pieces:

 To set up the serverbox and create a wireless network for phones to talk to the serverbox on, connect the following wires:

-- Connect the power adapter to wall power or a generator, and to the power port on the router and local server.
+- Connect the power adapter to wall power or a generator.

 - Connect a network cable to any of the middle three ports on the router (circled in red and numbered 2, 3, 4 below):